bichotll/Components-code-style-standard/README.md

-# Reactive-code-style-standard
+# Components-code-style-standard
-Reactive code style standard - A standard to name models, methods, events and behaviours.
+Components code style standard - A standard to name models, methods, events and behaviours.
 Applicable for any reactable code mostly based on libraries applying components.

 ### Why this